 It seems like only yesterday that we took that photo, but time and twilight waits for no man.
 No, we won’t come inside.
 As one of my fellow bloggers said recently, “There is still so much to see and do.”
 Outside.
 In and for our world.
 Where there is life, there is hope.
 The solution lies in us.

-Dedicated to my Uncle G. Missed by family and friends.
+This Rupert Holmes song, Escape, is dedicated to my Uncle G. Missed by family and friends.
 We used to sing this song together when I was a young girl.
 It was all completely innocent.
 And fun.
 I like this song because it shows that we can be the change.

 Comments welcome.
 Can’t find the Comments Section?
 Keep scrolling.

 In response to the Ragtag Daily Prompt — Crepuscule.